Bunte Blätter

-Bunte Blätter (English: Colorful Leaves), Op.
-99, is a collection of piano pieces by Robert Schumann assembled from earlier unpublished pieces after the success of the Album for the Young (Album für die Jugend), Op.
-68. Upon publication the pieces were issued both as a complete set and individual pieces, the latter in differently colored covers.
+Bunte Blätter (English: Colourful Leaves), Op.
+99, is a collection of fourteen piano pieces by Robert Schumann assembled from earlier unpublished pieces after the success of the Album for the Young (Album für die Jugend), Op.
+68. Upon publication in 1852 the pieces were issued both as a complete set and individual pieces, the latter in differently coloured covers.

 History

 Robert Schumann started work on assembling the collection of pieces that were eventually published as the Bunte Blätter Op.
 99 and Albumblätter Op.
 124 in late 1850.
 His original plan was to publish the pieces as a single collection entitled Spreu (English: Chaff).
 When the music publisher F. W. Arnold objected to the proposed title, Schumann decided to split the collection.